aumcode/nfx/Guides/WAVE/WVJS.md

 ## Event manager mixin
-Implementation of event-handler mechanism that can be added to any class.
+Implements the event-handler mechanism and can be added to any class.
 For examples of using look at [Record](Record/readme.md) class description.

 ##### eventInvocationSuspendCount: 0